The Future of News: How to Survive the New Media Shift

-- Continuously reduce the cost of print ads and raise the cost of online advertisement at the same paste.
+- Continuously reduce the cost of print ads and raise the cost of online advertisement at the same pace.

 Letters to the editor is often the most successful section of a newspaper.
 Why is that?
-Because web 2.0 is a new fashion that will disappear soon?
-Or because the curiosity in what real people think is human, all too human?
+Because the curiosity in what real people think is human, all too human?

-Comments on articles, that have been made on the web need to be integrated the very next day.
+Comments on articles made on the website need to be integrated into print the very next day.
 Right beside the article.
 This will incite the reader to go online and write smart comments.
 This will also help recruiting the reader as a marketer.
-This is so obvious that it doesnï¿½t need more explanation.

 - Motivate readers on and offline to write quality comments and articles.

-- Reward their most talented commentators and writers for their contributions with a remarkable writer fee and by printing their articles and comments: These readers will become your biggest fans and the most passionate marketers.
+- Reward the most talented commentators and writers for their contributions with a remarkable writer fee and by printing their articles and comments: These readers will become your biggest fans and most passionate marketers.

-- Integrate your readers in the news generating process by allowing them to have insight in and comment on upcoming articles.
+- Integrate your readers in the news-generating process by allowing them to have insight in and input on upcoming articles.

 Opening the archives is not enough.
 You have to link new news to related old news.
 Good newspapers are intelligent soap operas.
-Why do you make it so hard for your reader to review the old episodes of the amazing macho show The War on Terror or the award winning political thriller series Scooter Libby or the award winning tragedy Britney Spears?
+Why do you make it so hard for your reader to review the old episodes of the amazing macho show The War on Terror, or the award-winning political thriller series Scooter Libby, or the famous tragedy Britney Spears?

-- Wiki technology allows us to collectively edit, discuss, cross link, easily follow a story back to its roots.
-Wikis well done could turn newspapers in a information wonderland.
+- Wiki technology allows us to collectively edit, discuss, cross-link, and easily follow a story back to its roots.
+Wikis done well could turn newspapers in a information wonderland.

-- For print: Use better print quality, better paper.
+- For print: Use better print quality, and better paper.

-There is no escape.
-The is only adaption.
-Sooner or later online news will replace up to to 95 percent of printed news.
-The mere fact that printed news cannot compete with either production speed or reproduction cost of digital media is in itself a killing economical argument.
+There is no escape, there is only adaption.
+Sooner or later online news will replace up to 95 percent of printed news.
+Printed news cannot compete with either the production speed or reproduction cost of digital media—this in itself is a killing economical argument.

-The true reason though is that digital news are more useful and more democratic and thus more appealing to a democratic society.
+The true reason though is that digital news is more useful and democratic and thus more appealing to a democratic society.
 The end of old media is, all in all, a positive and overdue socio-political development.
-Old-school editors that try to resist the inevitable change that is happening throughout all levels of society “will be punished by life”.
+Old-school editors that try to resist the inevitable change happening throughout all levels of society “will be punished by life”.

 If newspapers adapt and change their processes soon, the online edition can (re)establish itself as a reliable data filter in its democratic function as a center of political debate.

 Paper is not going to lose its cultural-historic magic.
-In contrary.
-The less paper we use, the more it regains its preciousness.
-The print edition of a newspaper can become a premium product that incites users to contribute to it online.
-In order to establish itself as the info extravagance, it needs to learn contemporary information design principles and significantly improve its interface.
-Newspapers that mange to join online and print soon, will get significant advantage over the competition.
+In the contrary, the less paper we use, the more it regains its preciousness.
+The print edition of a newspaper can become a premium product that incites users to contribute online.
+In order to establish itself as this info extravagance, it needs to learn contemporary information design principles and significantly improve its interface.
+Newspapers that manage to join online and print soon will get significant advantage over the competition.